rudyrooman/District-Traffic-Planning/README.md

 # District-Traffic-Planning
-Find a balance between reduced cut-through traffic and accesibility of your district.
+Find a balance between reduced cut-through traffic and accessibility of your district.

 step 1: create coordinates set of crossroads